 In this tutorial, we will show you how to install Jetty Web Server on CentOS 7.
 For those of you who didn’t know, Jetty is a pure Java-based HTTP (Web) server and Java Servlet container.
-Jetty is now often used for machine to machine communications, usually within larger software frameworks.
+Jetty is now often used for machine-to-machine communications, usually within larger software frameworks.
 Jetty is developed under open source license, part of Eclipse foundation, it is used in multiple active products such as Apache ActiveMQ, Alfresco, Apache Geronimo, Apache Maven, Apache Spark, and also in open source projects such as Hadoop, Eucalyptus, Twitter’s Streaming API and Zimbra.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Jetty on centos 7.
+I will show you through the step-by-step installation of Jetty on centos 7.